vuongducphuong/documentation/content/applications/websites/livechat/chatbots.rst

    .. image:: chatbots/chatbot-welcome-bot.png
       :align: center
-      :alt: View of the Welcome Bot script in Odoo Live Chat.
+      :alt: View of the Welcome Bot script in Leansoft Live Chat.

 To create a new chatbot, navigate to the :guilabel:`Chatbot` page (:menuselection:`Live Chat app --> Configuration --> Chatbots`) and click :guilabel:`New`.
 This opens a blank chatbot details page.